Jay-Jay Okocha: Post-playing career

 In late 2014 Okocha was added to the FIFA football game series as a "Legend" which honours his years as a great footballer.

-On 21 February 2015, Okocha was elected as the Chair of the Delta State Football Association.

-In April 2015, Okocha expressed his interest in becoming the Nigeria Football Federation president.
+Okocha was elected as the Chair of the Delta State Football Association on 21 February 2015.
+In April 2015, he expressed his interest in becoming the president of the Nigeria Football Federation.

 On 15 May 2016, Okocha played in a charity match as part of "Team John McGinlay" against "Team Tony Kelly" at the Macron Stadium and scored a hat-trick in his team's 6–2 win.

 In June 2019, it was reported that Okocha had been charged with alleged money laundering in Scotland.

-Okocha has served as a football pundit African sports broadcaster, Supersports since 2019, providing analysis for major tournaments, including the African Cup of Nations and the European championships.
+Okocha has served as a football pundit for African sports broadcaster, Supersports since 2019, providing analysis for major tournaments, including the African Cup of Nations and the European championships.

-On 14 November 2021, Okocha played in a charity match as part of a team of Bolton Wanderers Legends against the current Bolton first team with the match helping to raise money for the Mother of Bolton player Gethin Jones, who had been diagnosed with Motor neuron disease.
+On 14 November 2021, Okocha played in a charity match as part of a team of Bolton Wanderers Legends against the current Bolton first team, with the match helping to raise money for the mother of Bolton player Gethin Jones, after she was diagnosed with motor neuron disease.
 The Bolton first team won 7–4, with Okocha scoring a penalty for the Legends team.

+In an interview he told why he never played for big clubs like Real Madrid CF was because of wage issues and racism.
+He also told them that the money they offer him was like he was doing them a favor.

 Personal life

-Okocha is from Anioma, a sub-group of the Igbo people.
+Okocha is from Ogwashi Ukwu in Anioma local government of Delta State, a sub-group of the Igbo people.
 His older brother Emmanuel is also a former footballer who played for the Nigerian national team.
-He has a nephew, Alex Iwobi, who plays for Everton and Nigeria.
+He has a nephew, Alex Iwobi, who plays for Fulham and Nigeria.